-An interesting consequence of the above mechanism is that in the presence of microorganisms the concentration of carbonyl compounds is very much reduced, $^{43}$ indicating that they are assimilated by the microbial cells as they are formed.
-This is consistent with the findings of Lemaire, Scott, et al. $^{47}$ that microorganisms can utilize oxidized polyethylene as the sole source of carbon, leading to bioerosion of the polymer surface while leaving $M{\rm w}$ of the bulk plastic essentially unchanged.
+An interesting consequence of the above mechanism is that in the presence of microorganisms the concentration of carbonyl compounds is very much reduced,43 indicating that they are assimilated by the microbial cells as they are formed.
+This is consistent with the findings of Lemaire, Scott, et al.47 that microorganisms can utilize oxidized polyethylene as the sole source of carbon, leading to bioerosion of the polymer surface while leaving M_w of the bulk plastic essentially unchanged.

-As mentioned earlier, antioxidants inhibit the chain reaction that leads to hydroperoxide formation and the subsequent biodegradation of hydrocarbon polymers.
-32,34,35 Thus, chainbreaking (hindered phenol) antioxidants inhibit the oxobiodegradation of the polyolefins under thermooxidative conditions during service.
-However, to simply omit antioxidants and stabilizers during conversion to commercial products is not a viable technological solution to the environmental persistence of hydrocarbon polymers since they are added to protect the polymer against mechanooxidation during the processing operation and to provide the required shelf life.
-Furthermore, commercial processing stabilizers such as the hindered phenols or phosphite esters considerably extend the life of the polyolefins in the outdoor environment even though they are not normally considered to be light stabilizers.
+As mentioned earlier, antioxidants inhibit the chain reaction that leads to hydroperoxide formation and the subsequent biodegradation of hydrocarbon polymers.^{32,34,35} Thus, chainbreaking (hindered phenol) antioxidants inhibit the oxobiodegradation of the polyolefins under thermooxidative conditions during service.
+However, to simply omit antioxidants and stabilizers during conversion to commercial products is not a viable technological solution to the environmental persistence of hydrocarbon polymers since they are added to protect the polymer against mechanooxidation during the processing operation and to provide the required shelf life.48 Furthermore, commercial processing stabilizers such as the hindered phenols or phosphite esters considerably extend the life of the polyolefins in the outdoor environment49 even though they are not normally considered to be light stabilizers.

-It has been known since natural rubber became a technological product that many transition metal ions are effective accelerators for peroxidation and hence for the biodegradation of the hydrocarbon polymers (Scheme 2) and that this can be retarded by certain types of antioxidant.
-5,37,50,51 Hindered phenols control the metal-catalyzed melt degradation of polyolefins during processing but are relatively ineffective in controlling photodegradation.
-Photodegradable polyolefins based on transition metal compounds and processing stabilizers are thus very effective in short-term applications such as garden waste bags that are intended to biodegrade in aerobic compost but not in programmed-life products such as mulching films, silage film, or baler twines where an outdoor service life of up to 12 months may be required.
-Some of the naturally occurring oxygenases (e.g., Cytochrome P450) act in a similar way to initiate an abiotic peroxidation process, and this has been shown to occur when initiation of peroxidation causes a cooperative bioassimilation of the polymer.
+It has been known since natural rubber became a technological product that many transition metal ions are effective accelerators for peroxidation and hence for the biodegradation of the hydrocarbon polymers (Scheme 2) and that this can be retarded by certain types of antioxidant.^{5,37,50,51} Hindered phenols control the metal-catalyzed melt degradation of polyolefins during processing but are relatively ineffective in controlling photodegradation.51 Photodegradable polyolefins based on transition metal compounds and processing stabilizers are thus very effective in short-term applications such as garden waste bags that are intended to biodegrade in aerobic compost but not in programmed-life products such as mulching films, silage film, or baler twines where an outdoor service life of up to 12 months may be required.
+Some of the naturally occurring oxygenases (e.g., Cytochrome P450) act in a similar way to initiate an abiotic peroxidation process, and this has been shown to occur when polyethylene contains no protective antioxidant.22 The evidence suggests that the combination of abiotic and biotic initiation of peroxidation causes a cooperative bioassimilation of the polymer.

 Scheme 2.
-Iron Catalyzed Peroxidation of Hydrocarbon Polymersa

-$$Fe^{2+} + POOH \rightarrow Fe^{3+} + PO \cdot + OH^{-}$$ (3)
+Iron Catalyzed Peroxidation of Hydrocarbon Polymers^a $Fe^{2+} + POOH \rightarrow Fe^{3+} + PO \cdot + OH^{-}$ (3)

-$$Fe^{3+} + POOH \rightarrow Fe^{2+} + POO \cdot + H^+$$ (4)
+$$Fe^{-} + POOH \rightarrow Fe^{-} + POO + H^{+}$$ (4)

-$$POO \cdot + PH \rightarrow POOH + P \cdot \xrightarrow{O_2/PH} POOH$$ (5)
+$$POO \cdot + PH \to POOH + P \cdot \xrightarrow{o_2 \cdot m} POOH$$ (5)